HOW THE GRID WORKS

 b.)
 Make sure you fully read and understand the entire “HOW IT WORKS” section and ask questions if you are unclear on anything.
 You can post your questions on the Facebook Prog On The Ranch Discussion page.
 Somebody is always willing to help.

 c.)
-Do NOT participate if you are planning on learning your songs at the last minute!!!
+Do NOT participate if you are planning to learn your songs at the last minute!!!
 We’ve seen it all.
 People who signed up for songs many months prior, but only get around to start learning them at the last possible moment.
-You may have the technical ability of your favorite Idol, but if you don't rehearse, take this thing seriously and prepare, YOU will be the reason that the song fails, and there will be about 5 different videos on YouTube afterwards that may make you and your bandmates cringe.
+You may have the technical ability of your favorite Idol, but if you don't rehearse, take this thing seriously and prepare, YOU will be the reason that the song fails, and there will be about 3 different videos on YouTube afterwards that may make you and your bandmates cringe.
 So if you don't think you are disciplined enough to actually learn the songs you choose, then this is probably NOT for you.

 d.)
-Remember, the other players are counting on you, so don't let your bandmates down by coming in too early (or too late) , forgetting chord progression, playing a passage in the wrong key or at the wrong tempo, etc. Don’t get us wrong, nerves and adrenaline can get the best of us, and mistakes can happen.
+Remember, the other players on your songs are counting on you, so don't let your bandmates down by coming in too early (or too late) , forgetting chord progression, playing a passage in the wrong key or at the wrong tempo, etc. Don’t get us wrong, nerves and adrenaline can get the best of us, and mistakes can happen.
 That’s ok.
 However, it’s fairly easy to tell if someone just got around to learning their part merely days before the event.